jollygoodcode/rails-carrier/README.md

 $> locale-gen en_US.UTF-8
 ```

-- Install PostgreSQL
+- Install PostgreSQL.
+Respond with 'Y' when prompted.

 ```
 $> sudo apt-get install postgresql libpq-dev
 ```

-- Create `vagrant` role, and type `y` when prompted 'Shall the new role be a superuser?'
+- Create `vagrant` role, and type `Y` when asked 'Shall the new role be a superuser?'

 ```
 $> sudo su postgres
 $> createuser vagrant
+...
+$> exit
 ```

 Install NodeJS (for Rails Assets).
+Respond with 'Y' when prompted.

 ```
 $> sudo apt-get install nodejs